hackrobotman/SubnauticaNitrox-2.0/README.md

 As far as I have tested, multiplayer only works with Build Apr-2018 60026

 Once you've extracted everything properly:
-1. Open steam, in the top left, click on "Games" and then clicl "Add a non-Steam game to my library"
+1. Open steam, in the top left, click on "Games" and then click "Add a non-Steam game to my library"
 2. Direct steam to where you keep your Subnautica.exe
 3. Go to your Steam library and right-click on your link to Subnautica
 4. Navigate to Manage > Add Desktop Shortcut